scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 turned to `True` to create a smoothed bootstrap.
 However, the original data needs to be numerical.
 The `shrinkage` parameter controls the dispersion of the new generated samples.
 We show an example illustrate that the new samples are not overlapping anymore once using a smoothed bootstrap.
+This ways of generating smoothed bootstrap is also known a Random Over-Sampler Examples (ROSE) :cite:`torelli2014rose`.

 .. image:: ./auto_examples/over-sampling/images/sphx_glr_plot_comparison_over_sampling_003.png
    :target: ./auto_examples/over-sampling/plot_comparison_over_sampling.html